What is the Information Literacy Dashboard?

 NOTE: The new quiz in the Plagiarism module is graded by librarians on a weekly basis.
 Once the semester is over the grades will be cleared for all students in anticipation for the next semester.

-Palomar students and faculty may use this link to self-enroll in the IL Dashboard course for FREE.
-Please contact April Cunningham at firstname.lastname@example.org if you have any questions or concerns about this Information Literacy tutorial!
+Palomar students and faculty may use the self-enroll link to do the IL Dashboard course for FREE.
+Please contact Alexandra Doyle Bauer at email@example.com if you have any questions or concerns about this Information Literacy tutorial!

 Each module takes approximately 20 to 60 minutes to complete, depending on a student’s experience incorporating outside sources into a paper or project.
 The modules include videos, interactive lessons, and a final module quiz.
 Students receive immediate feedback on both the interactive lessons and quizzes.
 On the assessment for the Avoiding Plagiarism module, students also get personalized feedback from Palomar librarians.
 If a student is not satisfied with the results, they may complete the modules again.